 Remote access to systems and resources from locations outside the district

-16. Why are technology user agreements important?
+18. Why are technology user and third-party vendor agreements important?

 Technology User Agreements (sometimes called Electronic Information System Agreements or Acceptable Use Agreements) help the district ensure that all district staff and students are informed of district policies regarding technology resources and of the appropriate behavior when using those resources.
-User Agreements provide the district with a record of when users agreed to policies so it can properly enforce technology policies.
+User agreements provide the district with a record of when users agreed to policies so it can properly enforce technology policies.

 Typically, IT will develop appropriate user agreements and submit them to decision-makers for approval.
 After approval, it is the IT department’s responsibility to enforce the user agreement policy.

-17. When should a district implement multifactor authentication controls for accessing its IT systems?
+19. When should a district implement multifactor authentication controls for accessing its IT systems?

 Districts should conduct a risk assessment to determine appropriate changes to authentication configurations.
-The risk assessment should help identify any systems that may need additional authentication controls, determine if those systems can implement additional authentication controls, and if not, determine what compensating controls may help limit access to critical systems and sensitive information to only those individuals who need it for their job responsibilities.
+The risk assessment should help identify any systems that may need additional authentication controls; determine if those systems can implement additional authentication controls; and if not, determine what compensating controls may help limit access to critical systems and sensitive information to only those individuals who need it for their job responsibilities.

 Districts may also refer to the following credible resources for viewpoints on single-factor and multifactor authentication.

-18. Where can I find information about Arizona’s data-breach laws?
+20. Where can I find information about Arizona’s data-breach laws?

 The Arizona Attorney General’s website at Arizona’s Data-Breach Notification Law FAQ | Arizona Attorney General (azag.gov) has information regarding data-breach laws covered in Arizona Revised Statutes §§18-551 and 18-552.